-In particular, asset managers should monitor liquidity on an ongoing basis on the asset side (considering available data and metrics and where available information from trading desks) and on the liability side (looking at redemption patterns, inflows and outflows and other liabilities).
-For the monitoring to be effective, it should be based on up-to-date and reliable data, and be complemented by stress testing and appropriate contingency planning (see new recommendations 16 & 17 in the Consultation).
+In particular, asset managers should monitor liquidity on an ongoing basis on the asset side (considering available data and metrics and where available information from trading desks and other relevant sources) and on the liability side (looking at redemption patterns, inflows and outflows and other liabilities).
+For the monitoring to be effective, it should be based on upto-date and reliable data, and be complemented by stress testing and appropriate contingency planning (see new recommendations 16 & 17 in the Recommendations).

 Regulatory requirements and practices vary in different jurisdictions.
 While the degree of sophistication and the definition of what is to be considered "liquid" varies, in most cases, asset managers monitor liquidity on the asset side on a frequent basis.
-In some jurisdictions, there are detailed requirements on how to assess that liquidity, e.g. in the US, where the recently adopted regulations requires managers to classify the investments in four buckets based on the estimated degree of liquidity.
+In some jurisdictions, there are detailed requirements on how to assess that liquidity, e.g. in the US, where the recently adopted regulations require managers to establish liquidity risk management programs, among other things.
 In others (for example, under requirements in the AIFMD in the EU), reporting on the estimated time to liquidate the portfolio is required which encourages managers to examine the adequacy of the portfolio assets' liquidity and its evolution over time.

 A significant challenge for asset managers is to have a sufficiently reliable understanding of key data points, including investors in the fund, their profile, risk appetite, and the size of their investment.
-As discussed in the Consultation, at present, there may be limitations to the ability of asset managers to access granular information on their investor base, often as a result of the distribution channel (e.g. use of platforms) and the use of nominee accounts.
+As discussed in the Recommendations, at present, there may be limitations to the ability of asset managers to access granular information on their investor base, often as a result of the distribution channel (e.g. use of platforms) and the use of nominee accounts.
 For example, with the growth of self-directed pension planning and less reliance on defined benefit schemes in many jurisdictions, it is becoming increasingly important that asset managers understand the behaviours of their retail clients, despite that arms-length distance maintained by distribution.